-It is possible to enter the engineering industry through a graduate training scheme.
-If you do this, you will complete a structured course of training, which usually involves working within a variety of disciplines.
+It's possible to enter the engineering industry through a graduate training scheme.
+If you do this, you'll complete a structured course of training, which usually involves working within a variety of disciplines.

-You will need to be a member of a professional institution so that you can apply through them for professional registration.
-Relevant bodies include:
+You could work towards gaining chartered engineer status (CEng), which is an internationally recognised qualification awarded by the Engineering Council.
+This will give you higher earning potential and improved career prospects.
+You'll need to be a member of a professional institution, such as IET or IMechE, so that you can apply through them for professional registration.

-The process of becoming chartered is more straightforward if you have an accredited bachelors degree, along with a Masters or an accredited integrated MEng degree.
-Details of which qualifications are accredited are available at Engineering Council - Accredited Course Search.
+The process of becoming chartered is more straightforward if you have an accredited undergraduate degree, along with a Masters or an accredited integrated MEng degree.
+To see which qualifications are accredited see the Engineering Council.

 Some employers will offer opportunities to study for a part-time MSc in a relevant subject.

-You will also need to demonstrate that you are working at a particular level and have the required professional competences and commitment, as set out in the UK Standard for Professional Engineering Competence (UK-SPEC).
+You'll also need to demonstrate that you're working at a particular level and have the required professional competences and commitment, as set out in the UK Standard for Professional Engineering Competence (UK-SPEC).

 Most large firms offer structured training and encourage continuing professional development (CPD).
 Usually, firms offer in-service training and short courses for specific needs.
 This may include placements in different departments to widen your experience.
 Professional bodies, such as IMechE and IET, can help with CPD.

 Most careers in engineering lead to a senior position with responsibility for other staff or larger projects and budgets.
 If you're required to lead teams or manage projects, developing people management skills will be helpful.